I’ve said it before, and I’ll say it again, “What a poetry challenge!”

 First off, there’s a lot of poetry and poeming that happens around the Poetic Asides blog throughout the year.
 I’ll share more on that in a moment (see below), but I’m sure at least a few of you are wondering about how the judging will happen, when results will be posted, and so on.

 I’ve already started the process of going through the earlier prompts and narrowing down “finalist” lists for the guest judges.
-If everything goes according to plan, I’ll hand off a finalist list to each of the guest judges on May 20, 2014.
+This process will include sending poems to screening readers, who will return them to me.
+If everything goes according to plan, I’ll hand off a finalist list to each of the guest judges around the end of May.
 Then, they will give me their winners in June.

-If all goes to plan, I will announce the winners on July 4, 2014.
+If all goes to plan, I will announce all the winners and finalists on July 4, 2015.
 The announcement will be on the Poetic Asides blog.

-Then, the winning poems will be collected into an incredible anthology/prompt/work book titled Poem Your Heart Out that will be published by Words Dance Publishing.
+The winning poems will be collected in the second volume of the amazing anthology/prompt/work book titled Poem Your Heart Out that will be published by Words Dance Publishing.
 Click here to order a copy, because it’s going to be filled with 30 incredible poems, space for you to add your own, and even if you make it into the anthology–you’ll want a copy to give your mom, right?

 Yes, the 30 winners will receive a copy of the anthology.
-Look at that: After 7 years of poem-a-day challenges, we’ve finally got a tangible thing to mark the occasion.
 Sweet!

 So that’s it?